-Assessment: As everyone has different interests, strengths and schedules, I am trying to give you as much flexibility as possible.
-Iclicker is optional.
+Assessment: As everyone has different interests, strengths and schedules, I am trying to give you as much flexibility as possible. iClicker is optional.
 If the assignment is completed, it must be included in your final grade.

 Note that all dates and times are tentative as they must be approved by Exam Central.
-Note than in the event that classes move to an online status, the assessment dates, times and choices may change.
+Note than in the event that classes move to an online status, lectures will be delivered online and the assessment dates, times and choices may change.
 All times are ET.
 Note that only non-programmable, non-graphing calculators will be allowed during exams.

-Option 1: Exams, Assignment and iclicker
+Option 1: Exams, Assignment and iClicker

-Midterm Tuesday, October 18, 2022 12:40 - 2:15 35% Assignment various options, various dates (see below) in class 20% Final Exam To be scheduled by the registrar 35% iClicker see below 10%

-Option 2: Exams and iclicker

-Midterm Tuesday, October 18, 2022 12:40 - 2:15 45% Final Exam To be scheduled by the registrar 45% iClicker see below 10%
+Midterm Assignment Final Exam iClicker Tuesday, October 29, 2024 various options, various dates (see below) To be scheduled by the registrar see below 12:40 - 2:15 in class 35% 20% 35% 10% Option 2: Exams and iclicker Midterm Final Exam iClicker Tuesday, October 29, 2024 To be scheduled by the registrar see below 12:40 - 2:15 45% 45% 10% Option 3: Exams and Assignment Midterm Assignment Final Exam Tuesday, October 29, 2024 various options, various dates (see below) To be scheduled by the registrar 12:40 - 2:15 in class 40% 20% 40% Option 4: Exams only Midterm Tuesday, October 29, 2024 12:40 - 2:15 50%

-Option 3: Exams and Assignment

-Midterm Tuesday, October 18, 2022 12:40 - 2:15 40% Assignment various options, various dates (see below) in class 20% Final Exam To be scheduled by the registrar 40%

-Option 4: Exams only

-Midterm Tuesday, October 18, 2022 12:40 - 2:15 50% Final Exam To be scheduled by the registrar 50%